With a lot of people using thrift stores, how "safe" are the donations? Can you "catch" anything from what you buy?

 Happy thrift store shopping, I think you'll really enjoy the money you can save on your family budget.

 Wow, so much good advice already, but just will add that in many, many years of shopping thrift stores nothing has ever made me sick.
 Same rules, I wash everything before I wear it, Wash any china, etc. in good hot detergent water, Wipe down things like bags with an antiseptic cloth.
-I do have two 'Nos' though.
-I don't purchase either socks or undergarments.
-A matter of personal preference.

 I have been buying from thrift stores and jumble sales (which can be very dusty) all my adult life and never come to any harm.